Skip to content

 foreach ($taxPayersData as $taxPayerData) {

-// add the result to the results array
+// put the result in the results table

 }